EtayZaslavsky/update-event-titles-automatically/README.md

-# outlook-event-time-macro
-A VBA macro for Office Outlook that updates the Title of an event with the event's time range, on event creation and change.

 # Outlook VBA Script for Calendar Event Title Update Automation

 This VBA script for Microsoft Outlook automates the process of updating the subject line of calendar items in a shared calendar.
 It ensures that the time of the event is included in the subject line and updates the subject line if the time of the event changes.

 ## Usage